-January 19, 1989: Apple introduces the Macintosh SE/30.
+January 19, 1989: Apple introduces the Macintosh SE/30, arguably the greatest of the classic black-and-white compact Macs.

-Arguably the greatest of the classic black-and-white compact Macs, the SE/30 boasted a 16 MHz 68030 processor, either 40 MB or 80 MB hard drive, and choice of 1 MB or 4 MB of RAM as standard — which, amazingly, could be expanded up to a whopping 128 MB RAM.
-Oh, and it packed 1.4M SuperDrive, too.
+The SE/30 boasts a 16-MHz 68030 processor, either 40MB or 80MB hard drive, and a choice of 1MB or 4MB of RAM as standard — which, amazingly, can be expanded up to a whopping 128MB.
+Oh, and it packs a 1.4 MB SuperDrive, too.

 When you picture the ideal 1980s Macintosh, this is likely the machine that comes to mind.
 And for good reason!